 The Fake Access Point “Evil Twin” Attack

 Hackers will set up an access point and name it an inviting label so users will feel comfortable accessing it.
-Such an access point might be named “Starbucks Free Wi-Fi” or “Target Guest Wi-Fi.”
+They might name this access point “Starbucks Free WiFi” or “Target Guest WiFi.”

 If you see an access point with a name such as this while you’re blowing the foam off of your cappuccino or trying on that new blouse, you’re liable to connect without a second thought.

-Once the user’s computer or mobile device is connected, the fake access point can then monitor and collect login information, banking information and more.
+Once you connect your computer or mobile device to it, the fake access point can then monitor and collect your login information, banking information, and more.

 It can quietly sit in the background and collect the data as it passes through, or it can actively try to fool you into thinking it is the website or service you are attempting to connect to.
 It does this via the “Man-in-the-Middle” method.